 Other public transport

-There are no major concerns regarding safety in other public transport means such as the metro, buses, trams,
+There are no major concerns regarding safety in other public transport means such as the metro, buses, trams, and trolleys.
+Just be careful with your belongings is it’s really crowded as to avoid being robbed.

 Find out all there is to know about Bucharest public transport – getting around town